-- contemporary novels such as Wonder and The boy in the striped pyjamas - a selection of contemporary short stories from within the Science Fiction genre - protest poems and songs
+- Contemporary novels such as Harry Potter and the Philosopher's Stone and The Bone Sparrow - A selection of contemporary short stories from within the Science Fiction genre - Protest poems and songs

 In English, students learn to speak, listen to, read, view, write and shape texts.
 They develop their ability to analyse how texts are constructed for particular purposes and to suit different contexts.
 Students are also expected to make deliberate choices when constructing their own texts in order to achieve different purposes.